pick_otus.py – OTU picking

 - Pre-existing database to blast against when using -m blast [default: None]

-- Minimum percent of query sequence that can be aligned to consider a hit (BLAST OTU picker only) [default: 0.5]
+- Minimum percent of query sequence that can be aligned to consider a hit, expressed as a fraction between 0 and 1 (BLAST OTU picker only) [default: 0.5]

 - -s, --similarity